evanryuu/chrome-site-blocker-extension/README.md

 I'm currently working on it.
 Please leave an issue if you think there could be any improvement.
 Appreciate it! 😋

 ## Quick Start
 I haven't registered an account for publishing extensions on the markets, so the simplest way to use the extension is follow the steps below:

+1. Download the `dist.zip` through [here](https://github.com/evankwolf/chrome-site-blocker-extension/releases/tag/Latest)
+2. Unzip it and then open your Chrome
+3. Navigate to [Extension Page](chrome://extensions/).
+Make sure the `Developer Mode` is on.
+4. Select `Load unpacked` and upload the folder unzipped in the 2nd step.
+5. Have fun using the extension! 😉

+Or
 1. Clone or download the project
 2. npm install
 3. npm run build